dustinlyons/nixos-config/README.md

 For now, you'll need to quickly scan files for where I've defined `user` at the top and change it to your own username.

-You'll also likely want to change the name of the MacOS flake target, packages and homebrew casks I install, and my Home Manager configuration.
+You'll also likely want to change the name of the MacOS Nix flake target, packages and homebrew casks I install, and my Home Manager configuration.
 Just make this repository your own and open a Github Issue if you have questions.

 ## For MacOS